 Capsule wardrobes are a great option to simplify your closet and make your everyday styling easier.
 Sometimes we don’t know what to wear, or find it hard to create the proper combinations from the clothing we already have.
 Here’s where this concept comes to the rescue.

-The idea came from Susie Faux, the owner of London boutique Wardrobe, in 1970.
-Designer Donna Karan revived it in 1985 with a capsule collection of just seven pieces, and today it was Caroline Rector who brought the concept back with her fashion blog called Unfancy, where she shows her minimalist way of dressing.
+Designer Donna Karan revived it in 1985 with a capsule collection of just seven pieces, and today it was Caroline Rector who brought the concept back with her fashion blog called Unfunny, where she shows her minimalist way of dressing.

 Some of the benefits of this concept are that you take up less space and, therefore, you can always have a much more organized wardrobe space.

 It is easier to put together an outfit, because all your clothes are versatile and can be easily combined: For work, to go out with friends, to enjoy the weekend.
 Consequently, you save time when choosing what to wear.

 You save money.
 Many times we impulse buy because something is beautiful and we let ourselves be carried away by the moment.

 Then, we don't know what to do with that crazy print shirt that we have at the back of the closet and it doesn't combine with anything.